 - Baked: Line a baking sheet with parchment paper and toss cubed tofu in a little bit of cornstarch.
 Add to baking sheet and spray with cooking spray.
 Bake at 350 degrees Fahrenheit until golden brown. –> I sometimes do this method if I want to spend less time babysitting my tofu as it browns in the pan.
 I’ll just toss it in the oven and then stir fry my veggies and whip up the peanut sauce.

-What to Serve with this Tofu Stir Fry
+What to Serve with this Tofu Vegetable Stir Fry

 Serve this stir fry with any of your favorite grains!
 I keep a few packets of 90-second microwave brown rice on hand to serve with stir fry dishes like this one.
 When I want a quick and easy meal, I don’t want to have to wait for brown rice to cook!
 You can also serve this over rice noodles like I did for these soba noodles w/peanut sauce.

-Looking for other tofu based recipes?
+Looking for more tofu recipes?
 Check out these!